privacysandbox/protected-auction-services-docs/b&a-kanon-integration.md

     *   **Event-level forDebuggingOnly:**
         *   Loss pings for the ghost winner won't be sent.
     *   **Private Aggregation:**
-        *   Contributions will be sent by the client to ad tech's Private Aggregation service for ghost winners only for `reserved.loss` event type_,_ where `bid-reject-reason = 8` (below k-anonymity threshold).
+        *   Contributions will be sent by the client to ad tech's Private Aggregation service for ghost winners only for `reserved.loss` event type, where `bid-reject-reason = 8` (below k-anonymity threshold).
 Read the [spec](https://wicg.github.io/turtledove/#determine-a-signals-numeric-value) for more details.
 Only the bucket and value will be sent back to the client for the ghost winner, contributions are sent for reserved.loss event type.

 *   **Multi-seller auction requirements:**
     *   Device-orchestrated component auctions: